 Consider Funeral Alternatives

-You might go with one of the famous funeral alternatives described below:
+You might choose to go with one of the well-known alternatives to funerals that are outlined below:

 Think About Other End-Of-Life Decisions

-But you'll also want to make sure your family has the information they require in order to make other decisions concerning end-of-life decisions.
+However, you should also make sure that your family has the information they require in order to make other decisions concerning end-of-life care.

-Many of these decisions will make it easier or harder for your family to carry out your funeral wishes.
+Many of these choices will either make it simpler or more difficult for your family to carry out your wishes regarding your funeral.

 - Finances.
-Your financial well-being will also affect your funeral or memorial service.
-If you can, it's a good idea to set aside funds for the service if at all possible.
+Your state of financial health will also have an impact on the funeral or memorial service you choose.
+It is recommended that you put some money aside for the service if at all possible.
 Once you have decided what kind of funeral alternative you want to go with, you should do some research on how much it will cost and then put that amount aside for your family to use.

 Make Your Wishes Known

-Create a written copy of your wishes, and keep it in a location that members of your family will easily be able to locate it.
+Make a written copy of your wishes and store it in a location that members of your family will easily be able to locate it.

-Let at least one person know where you've stored the written copy of your funeral wishes in your home.
+Make sure that at least one person is aware of the location in your home where the written copy of your funeral wishes has been kept.

 What to Do If a Loved One Opted Out of a Funeral

 It's possible that they left some instructions regarding their final care and memorial service, or it's also possible that they didn't leave anything at all.

 Look at the Rest of Their Wishes

-This could be in the form of official documents, like a will and final testament, or it may be a letter that they wrote and left behind for others to read.
+This may be in the form of official documents, such as a will and final testament, or it may be a letter that they wrote and left behind for others to read.

 Notify Friends and Family

-For closer relationships, a phone call might be more appropriate.
-You might be able to communicate with acquaintances who are further away by writing them an email or a letter in the mail.
+In more intimate relationships, a phone call might be more appropriate.
+You might be able to communicate with acquaintances who are further away by writing them an email or sending them a letter in the mail.

-Let them know when and where they should show up to honour your loved one.
+Inform them of the time and place where they should be to pay their respects to your loved one.

 Write an Obituary or Death Announcement, If Applicable

-You can also notify the general public by writing and posting an obituary or death announcement and publishing it in a newspaper.
+You can also let the general public know by writing an obituary or death announcement and publishing it in a newspaper.
 This is another option.

-It's best to send this out after you've already informed close family members and friends about the passing.
+It is recommended that you send this out after you have already informed close friends and family members about the passing of the loved one.

-In the obituary, you can include information about the alternative funeral in the obituary or not doing so.
+You have the option of including information about the alternative funeral in the obituary or not doing so.
 As an illustration, you could say something along the lines of "Mary's ashes will be scattered in Lake Park Forest."

 Honour the Rest of Their Wishes